uhellstr/sqlcl-shell/README.md

 Setup the following two environment variables

 ```
-SQLCL_PATH -> Should point to the directory where you unzipped your downloaded SQLcl.
+SQLCL_PATH -> Should point to the 'bin' directory where you unzipped your downloaded SQLcl.
 ```

 Example: